mapulaledwaba/Bright-Motors-Car-Sales-Analysis/README.md

 #Tools used

 1. Miro

    Project architecture and gantt chart

 3. Databricks

    SQL Codes for data cleaning

-4. Data Studio
+5. Data Studio

    Visualization(dashboard)

-5. Canva
+7. Canva

 Presenation

 #Key findings
-Budget cars dominate — accounting for the majority of revenue, confirming affordability as the key customer priority
+1.Budget cars dominate — accounting for the majority of revenue, confirming affordability as the key customer priority

-Nissan and Chevrolet are the top performing makes by total revenue
+2.Nissan and Chevrolet are the top performing makes by total revenue

-The F-150 is the single highest revenue generating model
+3.The F-150 is the single highest revenue generating model

-Low mileage vehicles command significantly higher selling prices
+4.Low mileage vehicles command significantly higher selling prices

-Regional performance varies widely — top states present clear opportunities for dealership expansion
+5.Regional performance varies widely — top states present clear opportunities for dealership expansion

 #Recommendations